DJBarnes/django-adminlte2-pdq/docs/source/quickstart.rst

         once you get the basics of this package working.

-4. Django-AdminLTE-2 provides templates for django's account routes and some sample routes.
+4. Django-AdminLTE-2 provides templates for Django's account routes and some sample routes.
 Add the routes to your URLconf if you want to use them.

     .. code-block:: python